Free Quotes From Top Companies

 Simple Reversionary Bonuses

-This is a with-profit plan and participates in the profits of the Corporation’s life insurance business.
-It gets a share of the profits in the form of bonuses.
+This is a with-profit plan participates and gets a share in the form of bonuses.
 Simple Reversionary Bonuses are declared per thousand Sum Assured annually at the end of each financial year.
 Once declared, they form part of the guaranteed benefits of the plan.
-Bonuses will be added during the selected term or till death if it occurs earlier.
-Final (Additional) Bonus may also be payable provided the policy has run for a certain minimum period.
+Bonuses and Final (Additional) Bonus will be added during the selected term when the policy is in force or till death if it occurs earlier.

 A grace period of thirty days is given to pay the premium which is due.
 In the case of policyholder delays the payment of premium then the policy can lapse.
 However, the policyholder is allowed to pay within the period of two years from the date of the first unpaid premium.
 He has the option to revive the closed LIC New Jeevan Anand Plan by paying all the premiums which are due within the given time.